How many photos I need

-However a single photo can sometimes be slightly misleading and so to make sure I get a full impression of the subject’s appearance, it’s useful to see one or two more photos – even for an animal portrait.
+However a single photo can sometimes be slightly misleading and so to make sure I get a full impression of the subject’s appearance, it’s useful to see a couple of extra photos – even for an animal portrait.
 These can be fairly basic snaps, and don’t need to have the quality of the main ‘key’ image.

-We tend to take most of our photos on our phones today, and I’m no exception – they are just so handy.
-Unfortunately though photos taken on a phone camera – even the latest iPhone – are unlikely to be suitable for me, so I’ll probably ask you to take some more on a camera and find a new favourite.
-My portraits are fairly detailed and I need to be able to print the image out really large and see the finer detail of the subject’s features.
-For this reason photographs downloaded from social media are NOT suitable either as they have been resized and compressed.
+We tend to take most of our photos on our phones today, and I’m no exception.
+However photos taken on a phone camera – even the latest iPhone – are unlikely to be suitable for me to work from, so I’ll probably ask you to take some more with a proper digital camera and find a new favourite.
+My portraits are fairly detailed and I need to be able to zoom right into the photo and see the finer detail of the subject’s features.
+I much prefer to work from a digital file, rather than a printed photo.

 SOME OTHER OPTIONS

-- Don’t worry about the background, as I will just ignore this (unless you want it to be included)
+- Don’t worry about the background, as I will just ignore this (unless you actively want it to be included)

-I can easily do any of the following: tidy up hair (or fur) a bit, remove dribble/eczema/food from around a child’s mouth or sunburn from their cheeks, and smooth down a collar.
-In fact I’ll probably do all of these without you needing to ask!
-However we’ll have a good discussion about your key photo before I start, because although I’m happy to make amendments when you see the scan of the portrait, it’s always preferable to know exactly what you’d like before I begin.
+I can easily do any of the following: tidy up hair (or fur) a bit, ignore dribble/eczema/food around a child’s mouth or sunburn from their cheeks, or straighten or smooth their clothing.
+In fact I’ll probably do this without you needing to ask!
+However I’ll still talk to you about your key photo in advance because although I’m happy to make amendments once you’ve seen the scan of the portrait, it’s always preferable to know exactly what you’d like from your portrait before I begin work.

-WHAT I CAN’T DO: It’s not possible for me to take a head from one photo and put it onto a body from another one.
-I can’t completely change someone’s expression – for example I can slightly turn up the corners of someone’s mouth but I can’t turn a solemn expression into a wide smile, whilst trying to maintain a good likeness at the same time.
+It’s not possible for me to take a head from one photo and put it onto a body from another one.
+I can’t completely change someone’s expression – for example I could very slightly turn up the corners of someone’s mouth but I can’t turn a solemn expression into a wide smile, whilst trying to maintain a good likeness at the same time.